-(d) Transmit graphics for on-order missions or branch options to the plan before the operation as time permits.
-If time is short, transmit them with warning orders.
+(d) Personnel transmit graphics for on-order missions or branch options to the plan before the operation, as time permits.
+If time is short, they transmit graphics with warning orders.

-This paragraph contains information regarding digital operations that is relevant for the SBCT and battalion tactical SOPs.
-Most of the digital operating procedures must be established at brigade level to achieve standardization and effective C2 INFOSYS.
+This paragraph contains information regarding digital operations that is relevant for the brigade and task force tactical SOPs.
+Most of the digital operating procedures must be established at brigade level to achieve standardization and effective C2.
 As units have different mission requirements and technical changes occur, they should experiment with these guidelines.

 a.
 Filter Settings.
-To create a common picture, all FBCB2 and EBC platforms must have the same information filter settings.
-This is particularly important for the enemy COP so that as icons go stale, they purge at the same time on all platforms.
-Standard filter settings based upon the nature of the enemy's operation should be established in unit SOPs and be the same throughout the SBCT.
+For there to be a common picture, all FBCB2 and EBC platforms must have the same situational information filter settings.
+This is particularly important for the enemy situational information picture so that as icons go stale, they purge at the same time on all platforms.
+Standard filter settings based upon the nature of the enemy's operation should be established in unit SOPs and be the same throughout the brigade.
 For enemy offensive operations, the filter setting times should be short; for enemy defensive operations, the setting times should be longer, reflecting the more static nature of the enemy picture.

-(1) Standard filter setting may need adjusting based on the terrain and the mission.
-In compartmentalized, difficult terrain, longer settings are more appropriate, maybe 10 minutes for the attack.
+(1) Standard filter setting may need to be adjusted based on the terrain and the mission.
+In compartmented, difficult terrain, longer settings are more appropriate, perhaps 10 minutes for the attack.
 In wide-open, fast-paced operations in the desert, however, shorter settings in the 5-minute range may be more appropriate.
 Also, as the enemy transitions from offensive to defensive operations, the decision should be made at brigade level to change to the appropriate standard filter setting.

-(2) The standardization of friendly situational filter settings is of equal importance in maintaining a common COP throughout the force.
+(2) The standardization of friendly filter settings is of equal importance in maintaining a common situational information picture throughout the force.
 FBCB2 provides three methods for updating individual vehicle locations: time, distance, and manually.
-When the system is fully operational, it automatically updates friendly icons using time, distance traveled, or both, based on the platform's friendly situational filter settings.
-These settings should be standardized across the force based on both the mission and the function of the platform or vehicle, with shorter refresh rates for combat vehicles and vehicles that frequently move versus longer refresh rates for fairly static vehicles such as CPs.
+When the system is fully operational, it automatically updates friendly icons using time, distance traveled, or both, based on the platform's friendly situational information filter settings.
+These settings should be standardized across the force based on both the mission and the function of the platform or vehicle, with shorter refresh rates for combat vehicles and vehicles that frequently move versus longer refresh rates for fairly static vehicles such as TOCs.
 Tailoring the frequency of these automatic updates also reduces the load on the tactical internet, freeing more capacity for other types of traffic.

 b.
 Reporting.
 It may not be advantageous to have all platforms on the battlefield send spot reports digitally.
 This can lead to multiple reports of the same enemy element and contribute to an already confused and indecipherable intelligence picture.
-Defining who within the SBCT can initiate digital spot reports can help eliminate this problem.
-One technique is to limit the creation of enemy icons via digital spot reports to reconnaissance elements and the company leadership (commander, XO, or 1SG).
+Defining who within the brigade can initiate digital spot reports can help eliminate this problem.
+One technique is to limit the creation of enemy icons via digital spot reports to reconnaissance elements (brigade reconnaissance troop and task force scouts) and the company team leadership (commander, XO, or 1SG).
 Others report on FM to their higher headquarters, which creates and manages the icon.
-Defining who within the SBCT can initiate digital spot reports also helps those who execute the direct fire fight by moving the digital reporting responsibility to someone who is somewhat removed from the fight.
+This also helps those who execute the direct fire fight by moving the digital reporting responsibility to someone who is somewhat removed from the fight.
 At company level, the XO, 1SG, or CP personnel become the primary digital reporters.
 These assignments cannot be completely restrictive.
-Unit SOPs and command guidance must allow for and encourage soldiers who observe the enemy and know they are the sole observer (because there is no corresponding enemy icon displayed in the situational COP) to create a digital spot report.
-SBCT and battalion SOPs should define the schedule for report submissions, the message group for the reports, and the medium (digital system or verbal) to be used.
+Unit SOPs and command guidance must allow for and encourage soldiers who observe the enemy and know they are the sole observer (because there is no corresponding enemy icon displayed in the situational information picture) to create a digital spot report.
+Brigade and task force SOPs should define the schedule for report submissions, the message group for the reports, and the medium (digital system or verbal) to be used.

 c.
 Updates.
 Establish a routine schedule of system updates.
-For example, the S2 section should continuously update the ASAS database and should transmit the latest COP to the network every 30 minutes during operations if the battalion commander, S3, or reconnaissance elements need it.
+For example, the S2 section should continuously update the ASAS database and should transmit the latest ASAS situational information picture to the network every 30 minutes during operations if the task force commander, S3, or scouts need it.
 Also, staff sections should print critical displays on an established schedule.
-These printed snapshots of the COP can be used for continuity of battle tracking in the event of system failures and can contribute to AARs and unit historical records.
+These printed snapshots of situational information can be used for continuity of battle tracking in the event of system failures and can contribute to AARs and unit historical records.

 d.
 Orders and Overlays.
 SOPs should define the technical process for creating, collating, and transmitting orders and overlays, both analog and digital.